 also painted up the DC-4 into the last colors it ever wore at Western, just

-base file.
+Version.
 Last updated on 1/19/06.
-FS2002

 FS2004 1948 United Air Lines DC-4.
-Wayne has also painted
+Jens has painted his new

-base file.
+Version.
 Thanks again!
 Last updated on 1/19/06.

 FS2004 United DC-4.
 After the Mainliner scheme above, United